ac101m/resmon/README.md

-#resmon
+# resmon
-A simple monitoring script for multiple remote machines, written for convenience for a cluster I built for fun.
+A simple resource monitoring script for multiple remote machines, designed to look cool more than anything else.